nsat/lemdig-image/README.md

 This project contains utility scripts and the Yocto bitBake layers used for building the spire Spire Linux image for the Lemdig 1.5 board.
 The build produces an SD card image that can be used to flash the Marsupial.

+Optionally an example Xilinx Vivado project for the board can be built that supports a Spire board called the LEMSDR.
+This board is not included with the Marsupial but the project can be used as an example of how to target your own FPGA design for the Marsupial hardware.
+Please note that this project requires a specific version of Xilinx Vivado (2018.2) to build and will not build correctly with other versions.

 **Requirements**

 + PC running Ubuntu 20.04.4 (Other Linux distributions may work but are not officially tested/supported)